• Home

 Recently, I had the opportunity to travel to Lubbock, Texas to learn more about the farm-to-table process in the beef industry.
 We were also invited to preview Farmland, a new documentary about the next generation of farmers and ranchers in America.
 I had a great time, met some really inspiring people and learned so much about the environmental, social and economic aspects of the beef industry.
 It was great to get more, in depth information about the beef life cycle.

-Our welcome reception and dinner was held at the National Ranching Heritage Center.
+Our welcome reception and dinner were held at the National Ranching Heritage Center.
 Many of the buildings here date back to the 1700’s; such interesting farming history!

 Day 2 was our tour of Hale Center Feed yard and Matador Ranch.
 I had such a great time getting to know fellow bloggers, registered dieticians and fitness professionals that were part of this trip!
 Here are a few of us modeling our new cowboy hats. 🙂